-Codes Description Meaning I Illness Illness (not medical or dental appointments) Schools should advise parents to notify them on the first day the child is unable to attend due to illness.
-Schools should authorise absences due to illness unless they have genuine cause for concern about the veracity of an illness.
+1 Illness Medical/Dental have genuine cause for concern about the veracity of an illness.
 If the authenticity of illness is in doubt, schools can request parents to provide medical evidence to support illness.
 Schools can record the absence as unauthorised if not satisfied of the authenticity of the illness but should advise parents of their intention.
 Schools are advised not to request medical evidence unnecessarily.
-Medical evidence can take the form of prescriptions, appointment cards, etc. rather than doctors' notes М Medical/ Dental appointments Medical or dental appointments Missing registration for a medical or dental appointment is counted as an authorised absence.
-Schools should, however, encourage parents to make appointments out of school hours.
+Medical evidence can take the form of prescriptions, appointment cards, etc. rather than doctors' notes Medical or dental appointments Missing registration for a medical or dental appointment is counted as an authorised absence.
+Schools should, М appointments however, encourage parents to make appointments out of school hours.
 Where this is not possible, the pupil should only be out of school for the minimum amount of time necessary for the appointment R Religious observance Schools must treat absence as authorised when it is due to religious observance.
 The day must be exclusively set apart for religious observance by the religious body to which the parents belong.
 Where necessary, schools should seek advice from the parents' religious body about whether it has set the day apart for religious observance. С Other authorised circumstances Leave of absence authorised by the school Only exceptional circumstances warrant an authorised leave of absence.
 Schools should consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request.
 E Excluded Excluded but no alternative provision made.
 Alternative provision must be arranged for each excluded pupil from the sixth consecutive day of any fixed period or permanent exclusion.
 Where alternative provision is made they should be marked using the appropriate attendance code.

-Codes Description Meaning S Study leave Schools must record study leave as authorised absence.
+S Study leave Schools must record study leave as authorised absence.
 Study leave should be used sparingly and only granted to Year 11 pupils during public examinations.
-Provision should still be made available for those pupils who want to continue to come into school to revise. н Family holiday (agreed) Holiday authorised by the school Head teachers should not grant leave of absence unless there are exceptional circumstances.
+Provision should still be made available for those pupils who want to continue to come into school to revise. Н Family holiday (agreed) Holiday authorised by the school Head teachers should not grant leave of absence unless there are exceptional circumstances.
 The application must be made in advance and the head teacher must be satisfied that there are exceptional circumstances based on the individual facts and circumstances of the case which warrant the leave.
 Where a leave of absence is granted, the head teacher will determine the number of days a pupil can be away from school.
-A leave of absence is granted entirely at the head teacher's discretion.
-T Traveller absence Gypsy, Roma and Traveller absence A number of different groups are covered by the generic term Traveller - Roma, English and Welsh Gypsies, Irish and Scottish Travellers, Showmen (fairground people) and Circus people, Bargees (occupational boat dwellers) and New Travellers.
+A leave of absence is granted entirely at the head teacher's discretion. Т Traveller absence Gypsy, Roma and Traveller absence A number of different groups are covered by the generic term Traveller - Roma, English and Welsh Gypsies, Irish and Scottish Travellers, Showmen (fairground people) and Circus people, Bargees (occupational boat dwellers) and New Travellers.
 This code should be used when Traveller families are known to be travelling for occupational purposes and have agreed this with the school but it is not known whether the pupil is attending educational provision.
 It should not be used for any other types of absence by these groups.
 To help ensure continuity of education for Traveller children it is expected that the child should attend school elsewhere when their family is travelling and be dual registered at that school and the main school.
-Children from these groups whose families do not travel are expected to register at a school and attend as nor- mal.
+Children from these groups whose families do not travel are expected to register at a school and attend as normal.
 They are subject to the same rules as other children in terms of the requirement to attend school regularly once registered at a school.